fbpx Guide to Center & Program Fellows | Harvard Kennedy School

 M-RCBG SENIOR FELLOWS

-M-RCBG Senior fellows are distinguished professionals from government and/or business who come to M-RCBG to address issues at the interface of the public and private sectors.
-Senior fellows undertake independent research projects that culminate in a journal article or book.
+M-RCBG Senior Fellows contribute to understanding the rapidly evolving relationship between business and government.
+They are distinguished professionals from government and/or business who come to M-RCBG to address issues at the interface of the public and private sectors: regulation, corporate governance, and the role of government in the changing global economy.
+Senior fellows undertake independent research projects that culminate in a working paper, a journal article or, in rare cases, a book.
 They also offer study groups for Harvard students.
-They must be physically present on campus on a weekly or near-weekly basis to maximize contact with students and the broader M-RCBG community.
-Senior fellow appointments are non-stipendiary (unfunded).
+Their role strengthens the connection between theory and practice, offering both faculty and students insights into the nature of social problems and their most practical solutions.
+Senior fellow appointments are non-stipendiary (unpaid).

 Contact: Susan Gill (Program Coordinator, M-RCBG)